 Margin cost = pay 0.75% annually on longs, get paid 0.75% on shorts

 Trading hours = 23.5 hours per day, Sunday afternoon – Friday afternoon

 Daily USD volume = 2.9 billion

-Risk on long positions, if the EMA9 moves below the EMA18 exit longs.
+Risk on long positions, if the EMA9 moves below the EMA18 exit longs and reverse to short.